adventuremomblog

 family on ice skating trail through the woods at Muskegon Luge Adventure Sports Park

-The 1/4 mile ice skating trail loops around with a center split in case you want a shortcut and the trail is wide enough to have two to three people easily skate side-by-side.
+The approximate five-foot wide, 1/4 mile ice skating trail loops around with a center split in case you want a shortcut.

 teenager on ice skating trail through the woods at Muskegon Luge Adventure Sports Park at night